 Like a Blackboard course, an organization allows authorized participants who have USC Blackboard accounts to access documents and collaborate with other organization participants in a secure-access environment.
 Unlike a Blackboard course, however, an organization

 - Cannot be used for course credit-earning activities, and

-In addition, Blackboard organization leaders are responsible for manually enrolling and unenrolling participants.
+In addition, Blackboard organization leaders are responsible for manually enrolling participants.

 - An organization leader is a current paid USC faculty or staff member who the organization sponsor has given permission to manage that sponsor’s Blackboard organization.
 The organization sponsor may also act as an organization leader.
-The organization leader is specifically responsible for monitoring and maintaining the organization participants’ compliance with the “General Policies Regarding the Electronic Communication Infrastructure at the University of Southern California” (see http://cio.usc.edu/policies/general/).
+The organization leader is specifically responsible for monitoring and maintaining the organization participants’ compliance with University of Southern California policies.
 Organization leader(s) can manually enroll and remove organization participants, add content, and change the organization’s settings and appearance.
 Because organization leaders have the ability to view participants’ 10 digit USC IDs, only current paid USC faculty or staff can be Blackboard organization leaders.

-- An organization participant is a currently enrolled USC student or USC faculty, staff, teaching assistant, or affiliate who participates in a Blackboard organization.
+- An organization participant is a currently enrolled USC student, faculty member, staff, teaching assistant, or affiliate who participates in a Blackboard organization.
 Only users with valid, current USC user names and passwords and who can access Blackboard can be Blackboard organization participants.
-Organization participants can access materials in a Blackboard organization and utilize the available tools, but they cannot enroll other participants, add content, or change the organization’s settings.

 Frequently Asked Questions